 If you chose a spot in your garden that is too shady, then your daisies might not look so hot.
-You might notice that the daisies will appear to be wilted if they aren’t getting enough sunshine.
+You might notice that they will appear to be wilted if they aren’t getting enough sunshine.

 Most types of daisies should receive approximately six hours of full sun each day.
-This can differ somewhat depending on what types of daisies you have, though.
+This can differ somewhat depending on what types you have, though.

-It’s also notable that the climate can play a role in how much sun the daisies should receive.
-If you’re growing daisies in a very hot and dry climate, then it might be better to plant them in partial shade.
+It’s also notable that the climate can play a role in how much sun they should receive.
+If you’re growing them in a very hot and dry climate, then it might be better to plant them in partial shade.

 When it’s very hot outside, the daisies might look a bit wilted due to the extreme heat.
-During very hot and sunny days, the daisies might need a bit more water than usual to get by.
+During very hot and sunny days, they might need a bit more water than usual to get by.

 If things are too hot and you aren’t watering your plant enough, then it will die.
-Pay attention to whether your daisies are looking wilted or not.
+Pay attention to whether they are looking wilted or not.

 5 – Soil Problems